eclipsesource/tabris-plugin-maps/doc/Map.md

 When `liteMode` is switched to *true*, a non-interactive bitmap version of the map is shown.
 Using maps with `liteMode` enabled can improve performance in the case that many maps are displayed, e.g. in a collection view.

+### maxZoomLevel
+Type: *float*

+The maximum zoom level for the current camera position and map type.
+Read only.

+### minZoomLevel
+Type: *float*

+Returns the minimum zoom level for the current map type and device used.
+Read only.

 ## Methods

 ### addMarker(latLng)